concurrency-in-python-with-asyncio/concurrency-in-python-with-asyncio/README.md

 ## Running
 This code tested successfully with Python verison 3.8.5.
 Using a different version may give you different results or may not work.

 You have two options to execute this code.
-You can run manually install and set up things, or you can use Docker with the provided `Dockerfile` and `docker-compose.yml`
+You can manually install and set up things, or you can use Docker with the provided `Dockerfile` and `docker-compose.yml`

 **Manual installation**